AbstractMenus/Docs/advanced/generation.rst

 #.
 Specify item templates.
 It is in these items that the necessary placeholders from the catalog are indicated.
 #.
 The generated menu might have several pages.
 Special actions can be used to navigate between them.

-The catalogs are listed in the end of this page.
+All catalogs are listed in the end of this page.
 Here we will show you how to create a simple generated menu.
 We will use the ``PLAYERS`` catalog, that generates a list of all players on the server.

 ::